fullstorydev/fullstory-segment-middleware-ios/README.md

                       "Viewed Checkout Step",
                       "Completed Checkout Step"])

-      // allow all events to be tracked by FS, default to false fsm.allowlistAllTrackEvents = true
+      // allow all events to be tracked by FS, default is false fsm.allowlistAllTrackEvents = true
-      // allow FS session URL to be added in Segemnt event properties, default to true fsm.enableFSSessionURLInEvents = true
+      // allow FS session URL to be added in Segemnt event properties, default is true fsm.enableFSSessionURLInEvents = true
-      // enable to send group traits as userVars, default to false fsm.enableGroupTraitsAsUserVars = true
+      // enable to send group traits as userVars, default is false fsm.enableGroupTraitsAsUserVars = true
-      // enable to send FS custom events on screen event, default to false fsm.enableSendScreenAsEvents = true
+      // enable to send FS custom events on screen event, default is false fsm.enableSendScreenAsEvents = true
+      // enable Segment identify events to be sent as FS identify event, default is true fsm.enableIdentifyEvents = true

       configuration.middlewares = [fsm]
       SEGAnalytics.setup(with: configuration)